benitomartin/mlops-car-prices/tests/README.md

    pytest
    ```

-Alternativelly, you can run it in VS Code or from the root directory with `make test`.
+Alternativelly, you can run it in VS Code or from the root directory with `make test`